[i] 孝养父母 ，

 However, [of] Fathers [and] Mothers, and teachers [and] seniors, [this is] named as ‘practice [of] respect [for those] above’.

-… [S]peaking [of] those [iii] ‘[with the] heart [of] loving-kindness not kill[ing]’, this [is with] understanding [that] all sentient beings [are] all with [their] lives as [what is] fundamental, if seeing evil conditions, [will] fearfully go [to] hide [and] avoid them, only for protecting [their] lives.
+… [S]peaking [of] those [iii] ‘[with] loving-kindness’ mind not kill’, this [is with] understanding [that] all sentient beings [are] all with [their] lives as [what is] fundamental, if seeing evil conditions, [will] fearfully go [to] hide [and] avoid them, only for protecting [their] lives.

 [A] sūtra says, ‘[Of] all sentient beings, [as there are] none [who do] not love [their] lifespans, do not kill [and] do not beat [them with] staves, [by being] able [to] show mercy [to] oneself as [an] example, [extending this.’
 With this] then, as confirmation.

-… [S]peaking [of] those [who] [iv] ‘cultivate [the] Ten Good Karmas’ (修十善业), this [is with] understanding [that] of [the] Ten Evil [Karmas] within, killing’s karma [is the] most evil, thus listed at [the] beginning.
+… [S]peaking [of] those [who] [iv] ‘cultivate [the] Ten Good Karmas’ (修十善业) [of not killing (不杀生), not stealing (不偷盗), not having sexual misconduct (不邪淫), not having harsh speech (不恶口), not having double-tongued speech (不两舌), not having false speech (不妄语), not having frivolous (or idle) speech (不绮语), not having greed (不贪), not having hatred (不嗔) and not having ignorance (不痴)], this [is with] understanding [that] of [the] Ten Evil [Karmas] within, killing’s karma [is the] most evil, thus listed at [the] beginning.
 [Of the] Ten Good [Karmas] within, long life [is with the] most good, thus with [this] compared [with].